 I almost hate to write a con because it’s the best way to buy the right food storage for long-term.
 The con would be they are more expensive.
 But for me, I can sleep at night knowing those cans will last my lifetime.
 So unless you are using them all the time, and not just for reserve, they really are very cost effective since you don’t have to replace them as often.

 This is a little more tricky because most commercially dehydrated food in #10 cans has a shorter life because it is processed differently than freeze-dried.
-The only thing I use dehydrated foods for are for cooking soups because they need so much water to re-hydrate them.
+The only thing I use dehydrated foods is for cooking soups because they need so much water to re-hydrate them.
 Here again, I only buy from Honeyville and Thrive Life.

 They are cheaper than freeze-dried fruit and vegetables.
 These are cheaper to store and cook with even compared to fresh foods, in many cases.
 No chopping, peeling, etc. No waste, it’s fabulous.